 The ending of Presumed Innocent is a masterstroke of storytelling, leaving readers with lingering questions about justice, morality, and the complexities of human nature.
 The revelation that Barbara Sabich committed the murder is a shocking twist that subverts expectations and forces us to reconsider everything we thought we knew about the characters and their motivations.

 Presumed Innocent remains a relevant and thought-provoking novel, prompting us to question the fallibility of the legal system and the burden of truth.
-If you haven't already, immerse yourself in the intricate world of Kindle County and discover the gripping secrets that lie within.
+If you haven't already, immerse yourself in the nuanced world of Kindle County and discover the gripping secrets that lie within.
 Share your thoughts and theories in the comments below.
 What did you think of the ending?
 Did you suspect Barbara Sabich all along?
 Let's discuss!